-Perhaps someone of the readers already know that I, as general rule, keep art and alchemic emblems separately.
-But this time I made an exception, as we are not before the overtly challenging conundrums I habitually see in the alchemical collections; in fact, Cramer’s “pitture” soon appear for what they actually are: hidden evidences prepared for those who have eye to perceive, and, similarly to his contemporary baroque artists masterpieces, he seems caught up in the cultural wave of their time – the art and science of Hermes.
-Nevertheless Cramer’s baroque age readers were meant to have no eye to it but, on the contrary, an ardent wish to follow the religious Orthodoxy.
+Perhaps someone of the readers already knows that I, as a general rule, keep art and alchemic emblems separately.
+But this time I made an exception, as we are not before the overtly challenging conundrums I habitually see in the alchemical collections; in fact, Cramer’s “pitture” soon appear for what they are: hidden pieces of evidence prepared for those who have an eye to perceive, and, similarly to his contemporary baroque artists’ masterpieces, he seems caught up in the cultural wave of their time – the art and science of Hermes.
+Nevertheless, Cramer’s baroque age readers were meant to have no eye to it but, on the contrary, an ardent wish to follow the religious Orthodoxy.

-Daniel Cramer’s bio tell us he was the son of a theologian, whose professional steps he followed to become a renowned university professor, safely embracing Martin Luther’s religious reform.
-And yet despite his background, Cramer was a controversial theologian and opposed not only by Jesuits, with whom he was in constant strife, but also among Protestants.
+Daniel Cramer’s bio tells us he was the son of a theologian, whose professional steps he followed to become a renowned university professor, safely embracing Martin Luther’s religious reform.
+And yet despite his background, Cramer was a controversial theologian and opposed not only by Jesuits, with whom he was in constant strife but also among Protestants.

-The massive presence of the heart symbol lead us to unquestionably identify the subject as the doctrine of the heart, a religious meditation phenomenon typical of European seventeenth century Christian texts, and which apparently represented a continuum of the so called theology of piety and was not connected with the theological controversies of that period.
-Nevertheless the protestant books presented a more popular and fresh use of concepts and imagery than the culturally older Catholic.
+The massive presence of the heart symbol leads us to unquestionably identify the subject as the doctrine of the heart, a religious meditation phenomenon typical of European seventeenth-century Christian texts, and which represented a continuum of the so-called theology of piety and was not connected with the theological controversies of that period.
+Nevertheless, the protestant books presented a more popular and fresh use of concepts and imagery than the culturally older Catholics.
 The forerunner of the genre was Benedictus van Haeften’s Schola Cordis, or the school for the earth, in which the human earth was taught to be united with God, and it was both subject and recipient of the teaching.
-Van Haeften’s work relied heavily on the ancient established authors writings, to the point to be a mere series of quotations, in fact the author preferred the term “school” rather than the concept of meditation.
+Van Haeften’s work relied heavily on the ancient established authors’ writings, to the point to be a mere series of quotations, in fact, the author preferred the term “school” rather than the concept of meditation.
 As time went by, the writers on the same subject became instead more mystic and passion oriented, especially the protestants, being more interested in religious discourse rather than in dogma.
-For instance Christopher Harvey’s School of the Heart was a text all in verse.
+For instance, Christopher Harvey’s School of the Heart was a text all in verse.